-Weekly notes and details will be available as PDF files on my web site under the Courses/Quantitative Thinking at: www.uvm.edu/~scmerril/Courses/QuantitativeThinking Notes will be available at 4 pm the day before the class.
+Weekly notes and details will be available on our course Blackboard site.
+Notes will be available at 4 pm the day before the class.
 Updates may occur after the initial posting of notes but the final weekly class note version will be online on Tuesdays 4:00 pm.